Skip to main content

 • The new combat system is fast-paced and engaging, offering strategic depth with the Karta mechanics.

-• Visuals and animations have been significantly improved, creating a more surreal and captivating experience.
+• Visuals and animations have significantly improved, creating a more immersive and surreal experience.

 • The addition of animated cutscenes enhances the storytelling, making Alex's monologues more entertaining and less tedious.